mthvedt/qarth/README.md

 ## TODO

-* Record refresh and expiration.
-Currently you must do this manually.
+* Auth record refresh and expiration.
+Currently you must handle these cases yourself.
-* General 'strategies' to allow login without Friend...
 * Multimethods for email, userinfo, &c.
-* More documentation!
+* OAuth 'strategies' like Ruby OmniAuth, so Friend is no longer required.
+The infrastructure is already there in `ring.clj`.

 ## Finally…

 Qarth is a new library, so please let me know about any bugs, difficulties, or rough edges you encounter.
 My Freenode IRC name is mthvedt and my email is mike.thvedt@gmail.com.

+Special thanks go to John Schroeder and Anders Hovmöller.

 ## License

-Thanks to John Schroeder and Anders Hovmöller for valuable help and feedback.

 Copyright © 2014 [Zimilate, Inc.](http://zimilate.com), Mike Thvedt